-Mark Vella is an investment manager at Calamatta Cuschieri.
-The information, views and opinions provided in this article are being provided solely for educational and informational purposes and should not be construed as investment advice, advice concerning particular investments or investment decisions, or tax or legal advice.
-Calamatta Cuschieri & Co.
-Limited does not accept liability for losses suffered by persons as a result of information, views or opinions appearing in this article.
-Calamatta Cuschieri & Co.
-Limited is licensed to conduct investment services in Malta by the Malta Financial Service Authority.
+Daniel Gauci is a financial advisor at Calamatta Cuschieri.
 For more information visit www.cc.com.mt.
+The information, views and opinions provided in this article are solely for educational and informational purposes and should not be construed as investment advice, advice concerning particular investments or investment decisions, or tax or legal advice.

 Independent journalism costs money.
 Support Times of Malta for the price of a coffee.Support Us